Heart & Sole

 Registration Fees

-• Entry into the Girls on the Run 5K event
+- Entry into the incredible Girls on the Run 5K event

 True

-My child isn't a big runner; is this program for her?
+My child isn't a big runner; is this program for them?
 OR My girl is already a skilled runner.
 Is this program for her?

 Yes!
 We are much more than a running program, and every participant can benefit from the experience of building confidence through accomplishment while participating in our rich, curriculum-based, age-appropriate, interactive lessons.
 Expect lots of games, talking, laughing and processing in addition to running at each practice.
 And know that when we say run, we mean run, walk, skip, roll or push, just as long as you are moving foward!